AuroraWright/owocr/README.md

 - Multiple output destinations: clipboard, text files, and websockets
 - Integrates well with Windows, macOS and Linux, supporting operating system features like notifications and a tray icon
 - Capture from specific screen areas, windows, of areas within windows (window capture is only supported on Windows/macOS/Wayland).
 This also tries to capture entire sentences and filter all repetitions.
 If you use an online engine like Lens I recommend setting a secondary local engine (OneOCR on Windows, Apple Live Text on macOS and meikiocr on Linux).
 With this "two pass" system only the changed areas are sent to the online service, allowing for both speed and accuracy
-- Control from the tray icon: with a left click you can pause/unpause on Windows, from the right click menu (left click on macOS/Linux) you can change the engine, pause/unpause, change the screen capture area selection, take a screenshot of the selected screen/window, and launch the configuration
-- Control from the terminal window: pause/unpause with `p` or terminate with `t`/`q`, switch between engines with `s` or the engine-specific keys (from the engine list below)
+- Control from the tray icon or the terminal window
 - Control from anywhere through keyboard shortcuts: you can set hotkeys for pausing, switching engines, taking a screenshot of the selected screen/window and changing the screen capture area selection
 - Read from a unix domain socket `/tmp/owocr.sock` on macOS/Linux
 - Furigana filter, works by default with Japanese text (both vertical and horizontal)

-## Configuration
+## Manual configuration

-There are many options and customization features.
-They can be all be accessed with `owocr_config`, but if you prefer they can also be changed through manual command-line arguments, or by editing the configuration file.
-You can change the OCR engines, hotkeys, screen capture settings, notifications, add a tray icon and much more.

-- All manual command-line options and their descriptions can be viewed with: `owocr -h`
-- The configuration file is located at `~/.config/owocr_config.ini` on Linux/macOS, or `C:\Users\yourusername\.config\owocr_config.ini` on Windows
+The configuration file is stored in `~/.config/owocr_config.ini` on Linux/macOS, or `C:\Users\yourusername\.config\owocr_config.ini` on Windows.\
-- A sample config file is available at: [owocr_config.ini](https://raw.githubusercontent.com/AuroraWright/owocr/master/owocr_config.ini)
+A sample config file is available at: [owocr_config.ini](https://raw.githubusercontent.com/AuroraWright/owocr/master/owocr_config.ini)

 ## Notes about Linux support